-Reconciliations is a mature function, long accepting of its place as a costly, yet necessary part of the trade lifecycle that is set to only achieve incremental change.
-Fortunately, there is appetite for transformational, or just plain more, change in the recs world and a strong business case can be made.
+Trade reconciliation is a mature function, long accepting of its place as a costly, yet necessary, part of the trade lifecycle that is set to only achieve incremental change.
+Fortunately, there is appetite for transformational change in the reconciliations world and a strong business case for automated reconciliation can be made.

 Xceptor’s data automation platform is helping companies automate their reconciliation processes, and the results speak for themselves.
-Let’s start with some numbers a recent Forrester TEI study came up with.
-Forrester’s TEI study is a widely accepted industry standard methodology that provides a cost and benefit analysis framework around the use of a particular technology, and demonstrates the business flexibility and associated risk.
+Let’s start with some numbers a recent Forrester TEI study on Xceptor came up with.
+Forrester’s TEI study is a widely accepted industry standard methodology that provides a cost-and-benefit analysis framework around the use of a particular technology and demonstrates the business flexibility and associated risk.

 Quantified benefits of Xceptor

 Improved trade reconciliation productivity (£1,535,394).
 Prior to using Xceptor, an average employee in the trade reconciliation team spent about 50% of their time engaged in manual work to support the front office.
-Xceptor’s reconciliation solution fixes trade reconciliation data at the outset, ensuring any reconciliation steps needed are simplified, so with the use of Xceptor, these employees can build their own reconciliation workflows without heavy reliance on the IT team.
-Overall, the composite achieves a productivity gain of 30% with reduction in manual work.
+Xceptor’s reconciliation solution fixes trade reconciliation data at the outset, ensuring any reconciliation steps needed are simplified, so with the use of Xceptor, these employees can now build their own reconciliation workflows without heavy reliance on the IT team.
+Overall, the composite achieved a productivity gain of 30% with the reduction in manual work.

-Costing savings due to retirement of legacy solutions (£1,259,609).
-With the adoption of Xceptor, Deagon Capital retires two legacy solutions, yielding cost savings of nearly £1.3 million at present value.
+Cost savings due to retirement of legacy solutions (£1,259,609).
+With the adoption of Xceptor, Deagon Capital retired two legacy solutions, yielding cost savings of nearly £1.3 million.

 Unquantified benefits of Xceptor

-Enhanced employee experience (EX).
-The deployment of Xceptor involves doing away with manual, time-consuming processes or the use of complicated and non-user-friendly systems, improving EX of both the trade operations team and the IT team and enabling upskilling to focus on higher-value work.
+Enhanced employee experience: The deployment of Xceptor involves doing away with manual, time-consuming processes and the use of complicated, non-user-friendly systems, improving employee experience for both the trade operations team and the IT team, enabling upskilling to focus on higher-value work.

-Improved cross-team collaboration.
-The no-code capability of the Xceptor platform means that the trade operations and IT teams can develop or modify trade operations applications in a more collaborative and agile working model.
+Improved cross-team collaboration: The Xceptor platform means that the trade operations and IT teams can develop or modify trade operations applications in a more collaborative and agile working model.
 Additionally, business users are not only able to configure the solution in an audited environment but also decrease re-key manual risk.

-Increased process transparency and operational control.
-The creation and maintenance of automation and digitization processes in one single platform provide an oversight of the multiple trade operations processes running in the organizations, creating great process transparency and therefore, control.
+Increased process transparency and operational control: The creation and maintenance of automation and digitization processes in one single platform provide oversight of the multiple trade operations processes running in the organizations, creating great process transparency and therefore, control.

-These numbers are of course different depending on the size of your organisation, the scale of the project, as well as the appetite for the scale of change – to get a quick indication of what it might look like for you, use the Forrester Quick ROI Calculator to punch in 5-6 indicative numbers and get a personalised PDF case study.
-Alternatively, our team has a more in-depth ROI calculator which can rapidly build out some numbers more pertinent to your business case.
+These numbers will, of course, be different depending on the size of your organization, the scale of the project, as well as the appetite for the scale of change.
+Our team has an in-depth ROI calculator which can rapidly build out some numbers more pertinent to your business case.

 Embracing change: choose your approach to reconciliation